Flipboard/express-cluster/README.md

 `close()` method.
 If it's a server object (e.g. an express app, `net.Server` or `http.Server`, ensure that you've invoked `listen` before returning it).

-By default the module will spawn ''n'' processes where ''n'' is the number of cores you have.
-You should configure this parameter for your environment.
+By default the module will spawn `os.cpus().length` workers.
+You should configure this parameter for your workloads.
+You should pick the right number for your server based on testing.

 ## Synopsis